Conflict in Hong Kong has been happening since 2019, and the one in Burma/Myanmar since February 2021.

 It is awful to be pushed suddenly from behind on the street or some people attacked on Asian Americans’ faces.

-Hachi was especially shocked to see a 94-year-old Asian American man in California was pushed down suddenly from behind by an African American young man, and fell on the street from his chest.
+Hachi was especially shocked to see a 94-year-old Asian American man in Oakland, California, was pushed down suddenly from behind by an African American young man, and fell on the street from his chest.

 Was the elderly man alright…?
 He barely moved except his left hand……